Why Understanding Photometrics Prevents Under- or Over-Lighting

 - Review aisle centerlines for minimum fc

-- Evaluate uniformity to reduce shadowing between fixtures
+- Evaluate uniformity to prevent shadowing

 Related Commercial Lighting Categories